Beautiful Bubbles Around the World to Safely Stay in or out of COVID

 The Conrad Maldives Resort is on tropical Rangali Island in the Maldives.
 The Muraka at the resort is a unique two-level luxury stay that features an underwater bedroom on the lower level that allows guests to live and sleep surrounded by the sea.

 Guests at the Conrad can get active or relax.
-Island activities range from watersports like catamaran sailing, paddleboarding, windsurfing, hydro jetpacks, and many more, to lounging by the pool or beach or indulging in an over-water massage at the spa.
+Island activities range from watersports like catamaran sailing, paddleboarding, windsurfing, hydro jetpacks, and many more to lounging by the pool or beach or indulging in an over-water massage at the spa.

 Several restaurants from the Ithaa Undersea restaurant, Sunset Grill, and Mandhoo Spa restaurant are scattered throughout the island.
-Visitors can eat in chic beachside cafes or an underground wine cellar, home to 15,000 bottles of wine and a five-course meal hosted by the head chef and sommelier.
+Visitors can eat in chic beachside cafes or an underground wine cellar, home to 15,000 bottles and a five-course meal hosted by the head chef and sommelier.
 The only possible topper to that is the world's first underwater restaurant.

 BubbleTent - Australia